mojtaba1995/Genetic-Algorithm/README.md

 # Genetic-Algorithm

 This code is a GA-based optimization algorithm to optimize a single objective function with integer inputs while it can handle several constraints.
 The developed code is based on a project for system engineering course.
+This GA algorithm uses tournament selection and mutation to optimize the function.

 ## Getting Started